markusrenoldner/science-notes/Integration in coordinate systems (Vector calculus).md

 Extremely important application of [[Analysis]]

-#TODO big todo, add all surface, line and vlume integrals and coordinates and parametrisation of geometrical shapes
+#todo big todo, add all surface, line and vlume integrals and coordinates and parametrisation of geometrical shapes